 [MU254] Music of Meditation Study of music, ritual, and meditation in Rinzai Zen Buddhism, monastic Roman Catholicism, and Hinduism.
 Attention to ways communication and apprehension of sacred texts are affected by unique musical and meditative practices and ritual forms.
 Units include (1) discussion of writings by Japanese, Indian, and Western philosophers, musicians, and theorists of language; (2) instruction in the three forms of ritual choreography and meditation techniques; (3) chant instruction and performance.
 Each unit concludes with a required public group performance scheduled outside regular class time.
 Willingness to engage in original research and participate in group chanting and meditation/contemplation exercises is essential.Four credit hours.A.

-MU261s Topics in Theater Performance: The Musical as Dramatic LiteratureListed as Theater and Dance 261.Four credit hours.A.
-Oldham
+[MU261] Topics in Theater Performance: The Musical as Dramatic LiteratureListed as Theater and Dance 261.Four credit hours.A.

 MU262s Music in Life, Music as Culture: Introduction to EthnomusicologyProvides students with a theoretical and methodological introduction to ethnomusicology, a discipline that is rooted in exploring music not merely as an aesthetic object, but as a cultural force that reflects and shapes our everyday lives.
-Topics include music and medicine, migration, war, ethnicity, sexuality, and spirituality.
+Topics include music and medicine, migration, war, ethnicity, and spirituality, among others.
 Topics will be explored through a close reading of seminal texts and an examination of relevant theory.
-Students will also learn the fundamentals of conducting ethnographic fieldwork through attending a religious ceremony, attending a concert, and scrutinizing the soundscapes of Colby's campus.Four credit hours.A, I. Zelensky
+Students will also learn the fundamentals of conducting ethnographic fieldwork through attending a religious ceremony and a concert, and creating a podcast based on the soundscapes of Colby's campus.Four credit hours.A, I. Zelensky

-MU483f Honors Research I Substantial original research or completion of a major creative project under faculty supervision, culminating in a written paper and/or a public presentation.Prerequisite:3.25 overall grade point average, 3.5 major average at the end of the junior year, and permission of the department.Three credit hours.
-Faculty
+[MU483] Honors Research I Substantial original research or completion of a major creative project under faculty supervision, culminating in a written paper and/or a public presentation.Prerequisite:3.25 overall grade point average, 3.5 major average at the end of the junior year, and permission of the department.Three credit hours.

 MU491f, 492s Independent Study Individual topics in areas where the student has demonstrated the interest and competence necessary for independent work.
 Primarily for senior music majors.Prerequisite:Permission of the department.One to four credit hours.
 Faculty